How Much Should You Tip Your Movers?

 More helpful advice to get you through your next move without a hitch.

-- Who to let know when you move – when you are moving, one of the most vital tasks is to notify everyone that should know.
+- Who to let know when you move – when you are moving, one of the most vital tasks is to notify everyone.
 There are a whole host of people and organizations that should be told.
 See who they are in this helpful checklist.
 Knowing who should be notified of an address change is one of the most vital things to know when moving.

-Use these additional helpful resources to make excellent decisions when you will be moving.
+Use these additional helpful resources to make excellent decisions when you are moving.
+You can add this information to your moving checklist.
+It will be a great way to ensure things go smoothly.

 Are you thinking of selling your home?
 I have a passion for Real Estate and love to share my marketing expertise!